 The Consolidated Register is maintained by the Ministry of Health of the Russian Federation in electronic form in compliance with the requirements established by legislation of the Russian Federation on information, information technologies and protection of information.

-The relevant information is entered into the Consolidated Register by the registration authorities in compliance with the order established by the Ministry of Health of the Russian Federation in concurrence with the Ministry of Mass Communications, the Ministry of Education and Science, the Ministry of Agriculture, and the Federal Service for Surveillance of Consumer Rights Protection and Human Welfare.
+The relevant information is entered into the Consolidated Register by the registration authorities in compliance with the order established by the Ministry of Health of the Russian Federation in concurrence with the Ministry of Mass Communications, the Ministry of Education and Science, the Ministry of Agriculture, and the Rospotrebnadzor.
 The Consolidated Register includes a Register of modified organisms and a Register of products.
-The information in the consolidated Register is open and publicly available for individual and legal entities and posted on the official site of the Ministry of Health. (https://gmo.rosminzdrav.ru/).
+The information in the consolidated Register is open and publicly available for individual and legal entities and posted on the official site of the Ministry of Health.

+www.rosminzdrav.ru